Skip to main content

 Key Differences Analysis:

-• Syntax: Swift’s memberwise initializer is in the form of function parameters (width: 640), whereas C# object initializers use curly braces for property assignment { Width = 640 }.
+• Syntax: Swift’s memberwise initializer is in the form of function parameters (width: 640), whereas C#’s Object Initializer uses braces for property assignment { Width = 640 }.

-• Behavior: Swift’s auto-generated initializer enforces parameter passing (unless properties have default values).
-C#’s Object Initializer ({ }) simply sets properties after object creation, which is semantically different.
-Swift Classes do not automatically get this initializer; you must manually define init.
+• Behavior: Swift’s auto-generated initializer enforces parameter passing (unless properties have default values), whereas C#’s Object Initializer ({ }) merely sets properties after the object is created, which is semantically different.
+Swift Classes do not automatically get this initializer and must define init manually.

 Structures and Enumerations Are Value Types